SalomePlatform/yacs/doc/compInterne.rst

 Defining an internal object
 ===============================

-.. index:: single: objet interne
+.. index:: single: internal object

 In the remainder of this document, it is assumed that an **internal object** is a **C++ or python object** that provides a first interface to the initial code.
 The form of this object and communication between the internal object and the